org-trello/org-trello.github.io/usage.md

 Steps:

-- Card:
+- Card (org-mode heading level 0):

   - Place yourself on the **card-identity** and hit the binding <kbd>C-c o c</kbd>, this will sync the card (create) in the **TODO** column in your trello board.
   - You can edit the label and hit <kbd>C-c o c</kbd> again, this time, this will sync the card again (update) in trello
   - Change the status from TODO to any intermediary status, then hit the binding, this will move the card to the list **DOING** (depending on your todo keywords list).
   - Once done, move the status of the card from anything to DONE, hit the binding, this will move the card to the list **DONE**.

-- Checklist:
+- Checklist (checkbox with indentation at 2 spaces):

   - Place yourself on the checklist **checklist**, hit the binding, this will add **checklist** as a checklist to your card **card-identity**
   - Rename your checklist and hit again the binding to update its label.

-- Item:
+- Item (checkbox with indentation at 4 spaces):

   - Place yourself on your item and hit the binding, this will add the item to such checklist.
   - Change the label of the item and hit the binding, this will update its label.